ssuryanarayanan/Qi-Docs/docs/QiTypes.rst

 **Rules for typeId**

-1. Case insensitive
+1. Not case sensitive
-2. Allows spaces
+2. Spaces are allowed
 3. Cannot start with two underscores ("\_\_")
-4. Cannot contain slash characters ("/" and "")
+4. Cannot contain forward slash or backslash characters ("/" or "\\")
 5. Maximum length of 260 characters

 GetStreamType( )